decentraland/nft-server/README.md

 - `isWearableAccessory`: Only return results that their category is `wearable` and accessories (not a part of the body).
 - `isWearableSmart`: Only return smart wearables.
 Type `boolean`.
 - `wearableCategory`: Filter results by `WearableCategory`.
 Possible values: `eyebrows`,`eyes`,`facial_hair`,`hair`,`mouth`,`upper_body`,`lower_body`,`feet`,`earring`,`eyewear`,`hat`,`helmet`,`mask`,`tiara`,`top_head`, `skin`.
-- `wearableGender`: Filter results by `WearableGender`.
+- `wearableGender`: Filter results by `GenderFilterOption`.
 It supports multiple values by adding the query param multiple times.
-Possible values: `male`, `female`.
+Possible values: `male`, `female`, `unisex`.
 - `emoteCategory`: Filter results by `EmoteCategory`.
 Possible values: `dance`, `stunt`, `greetings`, `fun`, `poses`, `reactions`, `horror`, `miscellaneous`.
-- `emoteGender`: Filter results by `WearableGender`.
+- `emoteGender`: Filter results by `GenderFilterOption`.
 It supports multiple values by adding the query param multiple times.
-Possible values: `male`, `female`.
+Possible values: `male`, `female` `unisex`.
 - `emotePlayMode`: Filter results by `EmotePlayMode`.
 It supports multiple values by adding the query param multiple times.
-Possible values: `simple`, `loop`
+Possible values: `simple`, `loop`,
 - `contractAddress`: Filter results by contract address.
 It supports multiple values by adding the query param multiple times.
 Type: `address`.
 - `itemId`: Filter results by `itemId`.
 Type: `string`.
 - `minPrice`: Return only sales with a price higher than this.
 Type `number`.